andrscrrn/tumblr-lks-downldr/README.md

 );
 tumblrLksDownldr.getLikedPosts();
 ```

+## Do I really need to create a javascript file to use this?

+Yes and no. For this specific module yes but if you want to use it as a CLI tool you can use [tumblr-lks-downldr-cli](https://github.com/andresdavid90/tumblr-lks-downldr-cli) that is basically a wrapper.

-## What happened with the CLI?
+## What happened with the CLI that was included on previous versions?

-I just moved it to his own module  [tumblr-lks-downldr-cli](https://github.com/andresdavid90/tumblr-lks-downldr-cli) so it's easier to maintain.
+I moved it to his own module  [tumblr-lks-downldr-cli](https://github.com/andresdavid90/tumblr-lks-downldr-cli) so it's easier to maintain.

 ## Issues